≡ Menu

 “But there’s a catch!”

-While it is true that someone who has been previously diagnosed with Gestational Diabetes may be able to qualify for a traditional life insurance policy, they’re not going to be eligible while they are currently pregnant with Gestational Diabetes!
+You see, while it is true that someone who has been previously diagnosed with Gestational Diabetes may be able to qualify for a traditional life insurance policy, they’re not going to be eligible.
+At the same time, they are currently pregnant with Gestational Diabetes!
+They’re only going to be eligible once they have given birth and their Gestational Diabetes resolves itself.

 Why do life insurance companies care if I’ve been diagnosed with Gestational Diabetes?

-Applying for life insurance while pregnant can sometimes really complicate that process of getting approved for a traditional life insurance policy because even in the “best” of situations, being pregnant can cause an expectant mother to experience a lot of “physical” changes.
+Applying for life insurance while pregnant can sometimes really complicate the process of getting approved for a traditional life insurance policy because even in the “best” of situations, being pregnant can cause an expectant mother to experience a lot of “physical” changes.

 And while…